Minnesota Juvenile Crimes Lawyer

 For persons under the age of 10 that have committed a crime, there is another system called CHIPS (children in need of protection or services) that will handle the case.
 CHIPS cases are handled outside the juvenile hearing and usually focus on rehabilitation and support measures for both the child as well as the parents.

 Juvenile Attorney in Minnesota

-If you are facing a juvenile crime charge, you can speak immediately to Minnesota juvenile attorney Kevin DeVore at .
-We will schedule a no-charge initial consultation for you.
+If you or a member of your family are facing a juvenile crime charge, you can speak immediately to Minnesota defense attorney Kevin DeVore at 651-435-6500 .
+We will schedule a no-charge, initial consultation for you.